Deadline: September 6, 2020

 All photographers regardless of location, age or skill level.
 Images previously selected for exhibition at the SE Center for Photography within two years of the current exhibition are not eligible.

 35-40 Selected images will hang in the SE Center’s main gallery space for approximately one month with the opportunity to be invited for a solo show at a later date.
+In addition, selected images are featured in the SE Center social media accounts (FB, IG, Twitter) and an archived, online slide show.
+A video walkthrough of each exhibition is also featured and archived.
 Openings are timed to coincide with Greenville, South Carolina’s First Fridays, a celebration of art, food and music.
 Participating artists that can attend have the opportunity for a Portfolio Review by SE Center Director Michael Pannier on the following Saturday morning (reservations needed).

 - $35 for up to 5 Images, $6 for each additional image up to 10.

 - Members, $28 for up to 5 Images, $5 for each additional image up to 10.

 The SE Center encourages sales during exhibitions and retains a 40% commission on work sold.
 The artist receives 60% of the sale price.
 If a print is sold it will be ordered from the photographer at the time of sale.

 - Submissions Close 9/6/20

 - Drop Off or Arrival at SEC 10/28/20

 - Return of Works 12/20/20

 Artist retains all copyrights to their own images.